Early Life and Background

 Challenges within the Movement

 Despite the movement’s strength and support, there were organisational issues.
 The USUAA could not offer an alternative to Selassie’s regime, as no leader wanted to step forward.
 Additionally, the government was trying to suppress an Eritrean revolt while dealing with the student revolt, dividing the USUAA’s members.
-Tilahun Gizaw advised the students to reevaluate their plan.
+Tilahun Gizaw advised the students to reevaluate their plans.

 Death and Legacy